HOME ABOUT GUIDES GALLERY PRIVATE TOURS FIELD TRIPS BLOG FACEBOOK CONTACT

 and PBS.
 She's been a judge on "Paranormal Challenge" and a regular

-guest on "Ghost Adventures" and the "Maury Show," as well as a favorite
+guest on "Ghost Adventures" and the "Maury Show"s paranormal specials.

 also appears regularly on local Chicago television and radio and